DependableSystemsLab/ThingsJS/lib/engine/README.md

 # engine

 This module contains objects that enable a ThingsJS application to interact with user-provided code at runtime.
 It uses `pubsub` to communicate with other nodes.

 ## Dependencies

-* `pubsub`
+* `../pubsub`
     * `CodeEngine` uses the Pubsub network to issue and receive commands
     * `Code` uses the Pubsub mechanism to pause the instrumented user code
     * The instrumented user code uses the Pubsub mechanism to receive "snapshot" command from the `Code` object